Salamander Stoves The Hobbit Small Wood Burning Stove Maintaining Your Small Wood Stove Over Summer

 Other Uses For Your Small Stove Over Summer

-1) Outdoor cooking!
+Outdoor cooking!
 It’s very easy to remove the fire cement in order to uninstall your stove, so why not take your Hobbit stove outside for some wood-fired stovetop cooking!
-This is exactly what we did when we decided to make some spicy tomato ketchup over the summer.

 Stovetop Cooking Outdoors